-Tip No.8 The Devil is in the Details
+Styled Shoot Tip No 8, The Devil is in the Details

 Do make sure when you are creating your shoot you have lots of details to photograph.
 This doesn't need to be complicated but adding in things like cocktails, accessories such as jewellery, stationery, flat lays, etc, all help to add more content to your shoot and means more fab images to share on your social media.

 Always make sure your collaborators get plenty of images of their work too so set aside time to work on that gorgeous cake, take time to do different set up with the stationery, flat lays, shoes, jewellery all add details you will be pleased you took the time to think about and create.

 Finally do make sure your shoot is insured.
 Make sure all the suppliers have their own insurance should something get damaged or lost.
 For example a dress getting damaged, lost by a courier company, a piece of furniture being damaged during the shoot.